david-grs/david-grs.github.io/_posts/2016-12-15-heap_fragmentation_micro_benchmark.markdown

 Hardware counters are your friends
 ----------------------------------
 In this kind of scenario, you have a quite limited set of options.

-First of all, you might think about looking at the disassembly.
+You might think about looking at the disassembly.
 I know that we all love the [GCC explorer](http://gcc.godbolt.org), but when you are benchmarking containers, the assembly code will be very long.
-Also, reodering function calls is not a small change, so the entire assembly code will have changed and it will hard to compare that by hand.

-The most powerful tool you could use in this case if your intuition does not guide you towards the light is a feature offered by your CPU, called hardware counters. *perf* is the simplest way to use them, but in this case you would like to only get the counters on a small piece of C++ code, not the entire execution of your program.

-In order to use them in C/C++, the reference is the [libpapi](http://icl.cs.utk.edu/papi/).
-As it is a C library, I wrote a while ago a short C++ header file to make the basic usage of the library easier: [libpapipp](https://github.com/david-grs/papipp).
-Let's use it here to measure the number of instructions and cycles, to give us a bit more an idea on what is going on.
+To get more insights, I like using hardware counters.
+I wrote a while ago a short C++ library, [libpapipp](https://github.com/david-grs/papipp), that records hardware events, based on the reference C library [libpapi](http://icl.cs.utk.edu/papi/).
+Let's use it here to measure the number of instructions and cycles.

 {% gist david-grs/38b359aa9f20d7d27444c16c9e411855 benchmark_papipp.cc %}
 <br />
-This allows us to see that the number of instructions executed is actually 25% higher when we reorder the functions.
-This is a good indication, as the code is identical, we know that actually
-*more* code is executed
+This allows us to see that the number of instructions executed is ~25% higher in the second run.
+As our code is identical, it means that *more* code is executed.